brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 Our job is to ingest data from all these sources and both preserve a record of the data as it exists in each of these systems as well as a master copy that reconciles the customer into a single view and golden source of truth across all of the systems.

 ## Data Flow
 A basic data flow diagram was put together to solve the MDM problem.
-The dealerships used a legacy system (source system A) which would require a nightly batch process and an ETL program to load data into mongo.
+The dealerships used a legacy system (source system A) which requires a nightly batch process and an ETL program to load data into MongoDB.
 The Katana and Legacy online services (source systems B and C) have the ability to use a REST API and send JSON documents in real time.

 ![DFD](img/dataflowdiagram.jpg "Data Flow Diagram")